 Task/Subject Description 1 Understanding SecureSphere Deployment in AWS on page 8 Provides an overview of Deploying SecureSphere in AWS, includes topology examples, and lists prerequisites.
 2 Deploying the SecureSphere Management Server on page 14 Provides instructions on how to deploy the SecureSphere Management Server once AWS infrastructure has been configured.
 3 Deploying a SecureSphere Gateway on page 18 Once the license key has been uploaded, you need to deploy SecureSphere Gateways.

-4 Licensing SecureSphere - On-Demand on page 23 Once the SecureSphere Management Server has been deployed, you need to upload a license key to the Management Server before deploying gateways.
-4 Licensing Procedure - BYOL Once the SecureSphere Management Server has been deployed, you need to upload a license key to the Management Server before deploying gateways.
-5 Configuring AWS Infrastructure on page 24 Provides step-by-step instructions on how to prepare and configure the AWS infrastructure so that it is ready for the deployment of the SecureSphere Management Server and Gateway.
-6 Post Deployment Review on page 39 After having deployed both the SecureSphere Management Server, you should conduct a review to verify that you are ready to go online.
-7 Patching AWS on page 41 Provides instructions on how to patch AWS SecureSphere deployments.
+Task/Subject Description 5 Configuring AWS Infrastructure on page 26 Provides step-by-step instructions on how to prepare and configure the AWS infrastructure so that it is ready for the deployment of the SecureSphere Management Server and Gateway.
+5 Post Deployment Review on page 40 After having deployed both the SecureSphere Management Server and Gateway, you should conduct a review to verify that you are ready to go online.
+6 Patching AWS on page 42 Provides instructions on how to patch AWS SecureSphere deployments.